formkit/docs-content/inputs/hidden.md

 Hidden inputs do not render all of the surrounding markup typical of other inputs.
 As such, most composition keys do not apply.

-<reference-table type="compositionKeys" primary="composition-key" :without="['outer', 'wrapper', 'label', 'inner', 'help', 'messages', 'message']"></reference-table>
+<reference-table type="compositionKeys" primary="composition-key" :without="['outer', 'wrapper', 'label', 'inner', 'help', 'messages', 'message', 'prefix', 'suffix']"></reference-table>